Neuropsychological, Cognitive, Educational, and Psychological Testing

 6. Should I begin or continue therapy while the testing process is going on?

 Yes.
-You and your therapist should determine the initial goals of therapy and begin or continue.
-You can benefit from therapy sessions even before the assessment results are available.
-The process is similar to being treated by a physician: The doctor will begin treating the symptoms and stabilizing the situation before all of the diagnostic information is collected.
+You and your therapist should determine the initial goals of therapy and whether to begin or continue.
+You can benefit from their therapy sessions even before the assessment results are available.
+The process is like being treated by a physician: The doctor will begin treating the symptoms and stabilizing the situation before all the diagnostic information is collected.
 The diagnostic test results, when available, assist with the fine tuning of the work.
 This is true in a comprehensive individualized assessment as well.

 7. How much does a Comprehensive Individualized Assessment cost?

-It depends.
-There is a considerable range of charges for assessment which depend on the purpose of the tests and whether they involve individual or group administration or administration by computer.
-Assessments done here are individually administered, and the assessment instruments making up the battery are individually selected for the particular client and situation.
+A comprehensive individualized assessment costs between $6500 – $8000.
+There is a considerable range of charges for assessment, which depends on the purpose of the tests and whether they involve individual or group administration or administration by computer.
+Assessments done here are individually administered, and the assessment instruments making up the battery are individually selected for the client and situation.
 Such an assessment provides a comprehensive profile of neurological and cognitive functioning, personality structure, learning style and emotional functioning.
-This includes:
+The entire process includes:

-• A 1 to 2 hour session explaining results and recommendations.
-Recommendations provide guidance about what can be done to support you to thrive more at home and at school or work.
-If you are also in therapy, there will be information helpful to the therapist as well.
+- A 1.5-hour session explaining results and recommendations.
+Recommendations provide guidance about what can be done to support you to thrive more in your various contexts.
+If you are in therapy, there will be information helpful to the therapist as well.

 Additional charges may apply if significant time is allocated to the review of previous assessment documents or history or to consultation with parents, teachers, or other practitioners involved in the client’s care.
-So, the best plan is to speak to our assessment team, Dr. Chris Cooper to discuss the goals of the testing and the best plan reaching those goals.
-Once we have collaborated together on this, we will then be able to discuss the specific costs.
+So, the best plan is to speak to our assessment team regarding the goals of the testing and the best plan to reach those goals.
+Once we have collaborated on this, we will then be able to discuss the specific costs.

 8. Will insurance pay for a Comprehensive Individualized Assessment?

 Some insurance will pay for at least a part of the assessment costs.
 You should contact your insurance company and see what your policy offers.
-Often insurance companies will not pay unless they have approved the testing prior to it beginning.
+Often insurance companies will not pay unless they have approved the testing prior to beginning.
 You should check with them about this.
-Our policy is to charge you for the assessment, and give you a receipt that you can submit to your insurance company for reimbursement.
-Partial payment (usually half) is expected at the beginning of the testing process, and payment in full by the last session.
+Our policy is to charge you for the assessment and give you a receipt that you can submit to your insurance company for reimbursement.
+A holding fee of $200 is paid when the initial testing dates are chosen.
+The first half of the payment is expected on the first day of testing, and the second half is paid at the feedback session.
 Credit cards can be used.

 Dr. Grace Goodman’s qualifications